by Mac Barnett

 by Matthew Cordell

-This wordless picture book quickly became my daughter's favorite after bringing it home from the library, and we read it no less than 17 times in two weeks.
+This wordless picture book quickly became a favorite after bringing it home from the library, and we read it no less than 17 times in two weeks.
 With each reading, I noticed a new detail that made me love it even more, and I was so excited when I heard it had won the Caldecott!
 A beautiful and simple story of kindness repaid.

 by Gaia Cornwall